NathanTan/SeniorCapstone/README.md

    npm i
    ```

 2. For non-Windows users only!
 If your server is on Linux or Mac OS X, <tt>ip</tt> package installed with NodeJS may raise errors.
 We use <tt>ip</tt> package for extracting broadcast address from an IP and subnet address of the device.
-Provided that you know the broadcast address of your wireless router (also know as default gate-way), modify <tt>DEFAULT_BROADCAST_ADDRESS</tt>, at line 45, in <tt>Code/src/connect.js</tt> to the broadcast address of your router. <tt>DEFAULT_BROADCAST_ADDRESS</tt> is used in case errors occur with the <tt>ip</tt> package.
+Provided that you know the broadcast address of your wireless router (also known as default gate-way), modify <tt>DEFAULT_BROADCAST_ADDRESS</tt>, at line 45, in <tt>Code/src/connect.js</tt> to the broadcast address of your router. <tt>DEFAULT_BROADCAST_ADDRESS</tt> is used in case errors occur with the <tt>ip</tt> package.

 # Starting Server